About Trentham Falls

 Indeed, there were barricades and signage urging visitors not to proceed any further.

-After another 50m, that track would eventually junction with the spur track leading down to the base of the falls.
+After another 50m, that track would eventually junction with the spur track leading down to the base of the falls in another 100m.

-As of our last visit in November 2017, it appeared that this track was well-used enough that the access was a lot more straightforward (than it was on our first visit here back in November 2006) to walk the remaining 100m right down to the base of the waterfall.
+As of our last visit in November 2017, it appeared that this track was well-used enough that the access was a lot more straightforward than it was on our first visit here back in November 2006.

 On that first visit, access to the base was a lot more difficult due to a recent landslide that wiped out a good part of the lower parts of the trail.

 The aftermath of this landslide was a very rough scramble through foliage with sharp thorny stems to proceed.

 So even though over the years the path appeared to have been corrected since that landslide, I’d imagine that to be safe, the authorities wanted this track to remain closed.